Al Capone

 Frank Costello

 Frank Costello was an Italian-American crime boss for the Luciano family.
 Born in Italy, he moved to America as a small child.
 By 13, he became involved with local gangs.
-Running with Luciano, Siegel and Lanksy, among others, he was involved in murder, robbery, extortion, gambling and narcotics.
+Running with Luciano, Siegel and Lanksy, among others, he was involved in deaths, robbery, extortion, gambling and narcotics.
 In 1925, Costello became a U.S. citizen and a year later was indicted on bootlegging charges, but the jury was deadlocked.

 He also participated in the Castellammarese War, as mentioned earlier, after which Costello became a top earner for Luciano – particularly through gambling operations.
 But following Luciano's imprisonment, and Genovese fleeing to Italy, Costello became acting boss.
-Many murders later, Costello managed to retain his power well into retirement.
+Many deaths later, Costello managed to retain his power well into retirement.
 And while the court sought to deport him, they were unsuccessful.
 Costello died in 1973 from a heart attack.

 Johnny Torrio